andrewfstratton/quandoscript/headless_blocks.md

 4. Input --> StringInput(name) with Default().Empty()
     - always surrounds textfield with "
     - todo add to generator+api

-## In progress

 4. Input --> NumberInput
-    - **TODO - similar to stringinput but has number width, min, max and possibly percent - or that might be PercentNumber**
+    - similar to stringinput but has number width, min, max
+4. Input --> Percent
+    - adds a percent sign to output and min and max are preset

 ## To Be done :

-0. Create generator for editor

 1. UI
     - part of the initial block definition?  inc. lookup/UI ID